TheRobBrennan/explore-graphql/front-end/javascript/react/apollo-client/v2.6.x/apollo-tutorial/README.md

 Let's call `useApolloClient` to get the currently configured client instance.
 Next, we want to pass an `onCompleted` callback to `useMutation` that will be called once the mutation is complete with its return value.
 This callback is where we will save the login token to `localStorage`.

 In our `onCompleted` handler, we also call `client.writeData` to write local data to the Apollo cache indicating that the user is logged in.
-This is an example of a direct write that we'll explore further in the next section on local state management.
+This is an example of a direct-write that we'll explore further in the next section on local state management.

 Let's take a look at `src/pages/login.js`